rabbitmq/rabbitmq-website/site/tutorial-six-python.md

                                 ),
                           body=request)

-At that point our RPC client could just wait for the response message on the `callback_queue`.
+At this point our RPC client could just wait for the response message on the `callback_queue`.

 > #### Message properties and headers